-What does the MHAC do?
+What does the Mental Health Advisory Council do?

 - Receives updates on and advises DRW on PAIMI advocacy work ranging from systemic litigation, investigations, and other systemic advocacy.

-- Plans and facilitates listening sessions to solicit feedback from those furthest from privilege and most in need of PAIMI services,
+- Plans and facilitates listening sessions to solicit feedback from those furthest from privilege and most in need of PAIMI services.

-- Meets as a full group four times a year, and in smaller committees in between the full council meetings,
+- Meets as a full group four times a year, and in smaller committees in between the full council meetings.

 - Writes and submits the Annual Council Report describing activities and accomplishments throughout the year.